fkmendes/SSE/validation/EXAMPLES.md

 * validation/BiSSE_fixed_tree_SDSEP_SCM_parsed.txt

 You can skip step (1) and go straight to plotting the posteriors and the ancestral state reconstructions in step (2).
-In this case, you will use the files listed above that I also provide (inside the examples/ folder).
+In this case, you will need to use the provided files (inside the examples/ and validation/ folder).

 ## (1) Running simulations in R (see examples_xml_inputs.R)
 ### (1.1) BiSSE_fixed_tree_SDSEP.xml